-We evaluate changes of potentials in potential-based routing and the number of data packets delivered to each sink node after traffic changes or node failures.
-Network models used in evaluations consist of an external controller and sensor/sink nodes.
-Only sink nodes are directly connected to the controller, so the controller monitors network states via sink nodes and sends suitable control inputs to sink nodes.
-The controller provides feedback to each sink node at interval T_f , while at interval T_p , each node updates its next potential value.
+controller provides feedback to each sink node at interval T_f , whereas at interval T_p , each node updates its next potential value.
 Typically, $T_f = T_p$ for matching with the potential dynamics described by Equation (2).
 In real situations, it is difficult to monitor up-to-date potential values of all nodes in the network because of the overhead for collecting potential values, especially when the number of nodes increases.
 Therefore, here we consider that the controller can directly monitor only nodes within p hops from the sink nodes.
-That is, nodes within p hops from the sink nodes send a control message to the sink nodes at interval T_i to notify the controller of their potential values.
-Otherwise, the controller does not monitor node potentials outside p hops from sink nodes, and only estimates them using the model (Equation (14)), which describes potential dynamics through local interactions among nodes.
-The interval of control message emission T_i is set to 50 s, p is set to 2, and the i-th element h_i of H is set to
+In other words, nodes within p hops from the sink nodes send a control message to the sink nodes at interval T_i to notify the controller of their potential values.
+Otherwise, the controller does not monitor node potentials outside p hops from sink nodes and only estimates them using the model (Equation (14)), which describes potential dynamics through local interactions among nodes.
+The interval of control message emission T_i is set to 50s, p is set to 2, and the i-th element h_i of H is set to

-$$h_i = \left\{ egin{array}{ll} 1, & \mbox{if node } i \mbox{ is within } p \mbox{ hops from sink nodes} \\ 0, & \mbox{otherwise} \end{array} ight.$$
+$$h_i = \begin{cases} 1, & \text{if node } i \text{ is within } p \text{ hops from sink nodes} \\ 0, & \text{otherwise} \end{cases}$$

 At the beginning of the simulation, potential values of all nodes, including sensor nodes and sink nodes, are initialized to 0.
-During the first 1,000 s, each node exchanges its potential values with neighbor nodes and updates its potential value at interval T_p according to Equation (2) so that the potential values are stabilized.
+During the first 1,000s, each node exchanges its potential values with neighbor nodes and updates its potential value at interval T_p according to Equation (2) so that the potential values are stabilized.
 For this, we do not generate data packets during that time duration.
-At 1,000 s data packets begin to be generated at sensor nodes according to the Poisson process with their flow rate.
+At 1,000s, data packets begin to be generated at sensor nodes according to the Poisson process with their flow rate.

 We evaluate the convergence speed of potentials and data packets delivered to each sink node after traffic changes.
-To measure the convergence speed of potentials, we define the degree of the potential convergence $\epsilon_n(t)$ for each node that is given by where θ_n corresponds to the target potential value of node n.
+To measure the convergence speed of potentials, we define the degree of the potential convergence $\epsilon_n(t)$ for each node, which is given by where $\bar{\theta}n$ corresponds to the target potential value of node n.
 We consider convergence to be achieved when $\epsilon_n(t)$ for all nodes becomes sufficiently small.
-Convergence time is defined as the minimum time taken by all sensor and sink nodes to satisfy the condition where $c \geq 0$ is a constant value.
-In an ideal situation where all nodes are completely synchronized and there is no noise, all sensor and sink nodes satisfy Equation (18) in the end even if c=0, but in an actual situation, not all nodes can satisfy Equation (18).
-The larger the value of c is, the shorter the time needed for the achievement of the potential convergence is.
+Convergence time is defined as the minimum time taken by all sensor and sink nodes to satisfy the condition where $c (\geq 0)$ is a constant value.
+In an ideal situation where all nodes are completely synchronized and there is no noise, all sensor and sink nodes satisfy Equation (18) in the end even if c = 0, but in an actual situation, not all nodes can satisfy Equation (18).
+The larger the value of c, the shorter the time needed for the achievement of the potential convergence.
 Therefore, c needs to be set carefully according to the purpose of the evaluation.
-In this paper, we set c to 0.2 in order to evaluate the convergence speed strictly.
+In this article, we set c to 0.2 to evaluate the convergence speed strictly.

-$$\epsilon_n(t) < c,$$ (18)
+$$\epsilon_n(t) < c, \tag{18}$$